AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/select-an-organization-in-the-global-admin-console.md

 - Assign System administrators to manage them
 - Distribute resources to child organizations for management and assignment to users in those organizations

+>[!NOTE]
+>
-**Note:** Users and administrators in an organization don't have visibility to users, storage, or other resources outside their organization.
+> Users and administrators in an organization don't have visibility to users, storage, or other resources outside their organization.

 ## Select your organization